Laura Weinrib : Courses and Seminars

 American Legal History: The Twentieth Century

-(1E, BID CORE)This course examines major legal and constitutional conflicts in twentieth century American history.
+(1E, BID, CL, CORE)This course examines major legal and constitutional conflicts in twentieth century American history.
 Topics include law and social movements, the role of the courts, rights consciousness, the legal profession, and legal thought.
 Students will connect legal texts and legal struggles to broader developments in social, cultural, and political history.Grading is based on class participation and a final examination.

 (CORE)This course examines the statutory, administrative, and judicial law governing collective labor relations.
 The principal subjects are union organizing and collective bargaining, with particular attention to the National Labor Relations Act.
 Students consider the strategies adopted by labor groups, employers, and legal actors in response to evolving economic and social conditions.
 The course draws on historical and comparative perspectives to evaluate emerging alternatives to the existing labor law regime.The grade is based on a final in-class examination and class participation.

 The History of Civil Liberties in the United States

 (SRP, WP, CL, CORE, BID, SEM)This seminar examines changing understandings of civil liberties in American legal history.
 It emphasizes legal and ideological contests over the meaning of free speech, religious freedom, and reproductive rights during the nineteenth and twentieth centuries.
 Readings explore the intersection between legal struggles and broader developments in social, cultural, and political history, with a particular focus on the labor, civil rights, and feminist movements.